 Legal Status of the Transgender Community To update the gender marker on a driver's license, an individual must provide a letter signed by a physician, psychologist, or psychiatrist, life counselor, social worker, or other professional on their letterhead certifying the applicant's gender of male or female.
 To update the gender marker on a birth certificate, an individual must submit, among other documents, a notarized "affidavit of gender error" signed by the individual and a notarized affidavit from a physician, nurse practitioner, or physician assistant confirming that the applicant has undergone appropriate clinical treatment for gender affirmation.
 Gender confirmation surgery is not required.
 Birth certificates also have a nonbinary "X" option.
 New York law prohibits exclusions for transgender care under both private health insurance and Medicaid.
 Insurance plans regulated by the state must cover medically necessary treatment for individuals diagnosed with gender dysphoria.
 The requirement for Medicaid to cover gender dysphoria treatment extends to people of all genders, including those who identify as nonbinary.
 People can use restrooms that align with their gender identity.
-Government Statements and Actions In response to Florida's 2022 "Don't Say Gay" law, NYC Mayor Eric Adams invited LGBTQ+ Floridians to relocate to New York.
+Government Statements and Actions In 2024, New York state residents passed Proposal 1, the Equal Rights Amendment, which amended Section 11 of the State Bill of Rights to shield against discrimination on the basis of pregnancy, sexual orientation, and gender identity.
+In response to Florida's 2022 "Don't Say Gay" law, NYC Mayor Eric Adams invited LGBTQ+ Floridians to relocate to New York.
 The accompanying billboard campaign stated "Come to the city where you can say whatever you want."
+In 2023, Adams signed an executive order protecting access to gender-affirming health care in NYC.
 The Manhattan District Attorney's office announced in 2021 that the state would stop prosecuting sex workers, which the trans community applauded.
 New York City death certificates added a nonbinary option in 2020.
 A May 2019 federal district court decision rejected a lawsuit by a Christian adoption agency (New Hope Family Services) that sought to maintain a policy based on its religious beliefs of not recommending or placing children with same-sex couples or unmarried different-sex couples.
-In July 2019, Governor Cuomo mandated that all insurers in the state completely cover PrEP.
-In June 2019, Cuomo banned the gay and trans panic defense in the state's legal system
+In 2019, former Governor Cuomo mandated that all insurers in the state completely cover PrEP.
+He also banned the gay and trans panic defense in the state's legal system.